keyaria/food-finder-app/README.md

 Create env file with VITE_GOOGLE_MAPS_API_KEY set to google maps api key (this can be retrieved through making a developer Google account and enabling maps and places api or using the key found in the figma file )

+Put in ENV VITE_API_BASE_URL which can be either http:localhost:3000 or https://food-finder-app-production-88d8.up.railway.app

 yarn add / npm install

 yarn dev / npm run dev